On Capitol attack anniversary, challenge of Hawley announced

 Hawley, 43, is in his first term as senator.
 He was elected Missouri attorney general in 2016 before successfully running for Senate in 2018.

 The week before the attack on the U.S. Capitol two years ago, Hawley became the first Republican senator to announce he would object to the certification of the 2020 presidential election.
-After the release of the photo showing him with his fist raised, a one-time mentor, former U.S. Sen. John Danforth of Missouri, called supporting Hawley “the worst decision I’ve ever made in my life.”
+After the photo’s release showing him with his fist raised, a one-time mentor, former U.S. Sen. John Danforth of Missouri, called supporting Hawley “the worst decision I’ve ever made in my life.”